 Change opens up new possibilities as well as interesting, sometimes frustrating, hurdles for an organization to overcome.
-Unless a healthcare setting has people willing enough to tackle various challenges that EHR implementation may bring, it will likely prove more difficult to launch it successfully.
+Unless a healthcare setting has people willing enough to tackle various challenges of EHR implementation.
+This will likely prove more difficult to launch it successfully.

-Here are a few tips providers can follow to make their transition over to digital health records implementation easier.
+Here are some EHR implementation tips providers can follow to make their transition over to digital health records implementation easier.

-Tip 2: Providers need to choose an EHR system that can be customized to unique aspects of their practice via templates.
+Providers need to choose an EHR system that can be customized to unique aspects of their practice via templates.
 An EHR system with cloud-based services allows providers to get paid more for their patient care in a much shorter time.
 Moreover, choosing an EHR system that is user-friendly maximizes productivity among work staff.

 Rural community hospitals and critical access hospitals can utilize cloud computing technologies.
 This will ensure excellent staff support not present in the local community.
 Additionally, it can reduce the upfront investments, including IT costs and EHR hardware.